NHadi/libr0/README.md

 # Build the documentation (use this instead of mdbook build)
 ./build.sh

-# Or serve locally with auto-reload
+# Or build and serve locally
-mdbook serve --open
+./build.sh serve
 ```

 **Note:** The `build.sh` script builds the mdBook and replaces the generated index.html with our custom landing page (from `theme/landing.html`).
 When you click "Start Learning", you'll navigate to the actual book content starting with the Introduction.